 Dogs and cats love to wander anywhere.
 They will crawl under furniture or anything with gaps.
 Cats tend to jump on high areas like countertops, shelves, and even ceiling fans.
 Dogs love to play zoomies in every corner of your house because of their boundless energy.

-That is why it is crucial to pet-proof your house to avoid harming your pet, home, and its dwellers.
-Hide hazardous things like electrical wiring and sharp objects.
-Keep items out of reach that you don't want them to pulverize like toilet papers, pillows, and *cough* your kid's homework.
-Avoid growing toxic plants inside and outside your house.
+That is why it is crucial to pet-proof your house to avoid harming your pet, home, and dwellers.
+Hide dangerous things like electrical wiring and sharp objects.
+Keep items out of reach that you don't want them to pulverize, like toilet paper, pillows, and *cough* your kid's homework.
+Avoid growing toxic plants inside and outside your house as well.

 5. Choose a pet you are compatible with.

-Unfortunately, loving at first sight with the pet you've found at the shelter doesn't signify a happy and long-lasting relationship.
-Mostly if you have fallen in love with their looks and not their personality.
-Because remember that you have to live with them for a long time.
+Unfortunately, love at first sight with the pet you've found at the shelter doesn't signify a happy and long-lasting relationship, especially if you have fallen in love with their looks and not their personality.

 In a Mashable interview with former ASPCA (American Society for the Prevention of Cruelty to Animals) Senior Vice President Gail Buchwald, she said, "Not picking a pet on the basis of its appearance alone and understand what [personality] factors are going to make the match successful over the long term."